QuentinRa/blog.quentinra.dev/it/networking/general/index.md

 <summary>TCP (6): transmission control protocol</summary>
 <div class="row row-cols-md-2"><div>

 It's a **connection-based protocol**.
-It's used when there is a need for a **trustworthy/reliable** (`fiable`), and ordered way of sending messages..
-If there is an error, then the sender is notified, and the message is sent again.
+It's used when there is a need for a **trustworthy/reliable** (`fiable`), and ordered way of sending messages.
+If there is an error, the sender is notified, and the message will be sent again.

 > TCP PDU are called **segments**.